AstroDnerd/nbisht_core_analysis/README_git.txt

 9. make a directory with all of your .py files/work so as to separate your contribution and to keep yourself organized

-10. git status            # it's nice to see what's going on
+10. git status            # it's nice to see what you have changed
-11. git add .             # if you want to add all the changes, otherwise follow respecive prompts
+11. git add .             # if you want to add all the changes, otherwise only add the files you want

-12 git commit             # then it will prompt you to write a message
+12 git commit -m 'message of change'   # a brief message of changes
-13. git pull upstream     # to sync with the project; this step can be done after 7.
+13. git pull upstream     # to sync with the project BEFORE pushing

-14. git push upstream     # to sync your contributions to the project
+14. git push upstream     # to sync your contributions to the fork of your project, may need an extra word after upstream
-15. git push origin       # to sync your fork of the project
+15. git push origin       # to sync your fork to the original project, may need an extra word after origin

 # OTHERWISE DO...
 16. Go to:  https://www.dataschool.io/how-to-contribute-on-github/
     AND DO STEPS 8-18 to learn how to BRANCH

+# OR the simples procedure after #7:
+8. git checkout -b 'branchname'  # however, it may be enough to have forked
+9. Repeat steps 10-15, except that it is not necessary to add anything post pull/push.
+10. From github (web), pick the branch & create a pull request (PR)